 18. Line 291.
 As noted above, the fine end of more slowly cooled meteorites formed at lower temperatures due to lower Ni content, so there might be a different mechanism operating.
 For quantitative XMCD studies, we tend to avoid analysis of the fine regions and focus deliberately on the coarser regions which are more likely to have been vortex state taenite that then transformed.
 According to our modelling, the generation of two-domain states and the subsequent response of those domain walls to the interaction fields between islands may be an integral part of the recording mechanism.
 For this reason, we tend to focus on regions we are confident started as vortex states initially.
 Your finding that 2D states are also generated by nucleation and growth is therefore significant.

-A: Thanks for pointing out.
-The distinction between finer CZs (closer to tetrataenite rim) in fast-cooled meteorites and in slowly-cooled meteorites (further from tetrataenite rim) is presented better explained in the updated manuscript, sections 4.2 and 4.5.
-We used the model of Maurel et al. (2019) to estimate the extension of CZs of slowly-cooled meteorites where C the SV-to-2-domain transition occur and CRM inheritance are likely to occur, as well as the time differences between these distinct records (please, see section 4.5).
+A: Thanks for pointing this out.
+The distinction between finer CZs (closer to tetrataenite rim) in fast-cooled meteorites and in slowly-cooled meteorites (further from tetrataenite rim) is better explained in the updated manuscript, see sections 4.2 and 4.5.
+We used the model of Maurel et al. (2019) to estimate the extension of CZs of slowly-cooled meteorites where particles near the SV-to-2-domain transition are likely to be present and CRM inheritance is likely to occur, as well as the time differences between these distinct records (please, see section 4.5).

 19. Line 294.
 See comment previously - this is wrong way to think about island formation in a system undergoing spinodal decomposition.